grafana/mimir/pkg/querier/api/DESIGN.md

 guarantee that the fetched offsets are at a point in time which is after when the query was received by the query-frontend.

 The offsets are propagated down to ingesters via context.
-When the ingester receives a read request with strong read consistency enabled, the ingester lookup from the context the offset for their partition and waits until that offset has been replayed before proceeding executing the request.
+When the ingester receives a read request with strong read consistency enabled, the ingester looks up from the context the offset for their partition and waits until that offset has been replayed before proceeding executing the request.
 The read request fails if the ingester can't replay the desired offset with `-ingest-storage.kafka.wait-strong-read-consistency-timeout`; in this case the request may be retried by the querier on other ingester owning the same partition.